Mitigating the impact of fiber assignment on the measurement of galaxy-lensing cross correlation: Summary and Conclusions

 As we demonstrated in this paper, the galaxy power spectrum and the galaxy-lensing cross power spectrum have the different responses to the fiber assignment and the different correction methods are required for these measurements.
 To maximize the scientific outcomes of the photometric and spectroscopic surveys, the joint analysis of the power spectrum and the galaxy-lensing cross power spectrum is crucial; thus, it is important to understand how the fiber assignment affects these measurements and how the effects are mitigated.

-\acknowledgments We thank Eiichiro Komatsu and Shun Saito for their careful comments.
-We also thank the PFS collaboration, especially the cosmology working group for discussions.
+\acknowledgments We thank Eiichiro Komatsu and Shun Saito for their careful comments., and thank the PFS collaboration, especially the cosmology working group, for discussions.
+We also thank Atsushi Shimono and Society of Photo-Optical Instrumentation Engineers for permission to reuse the figure.
 RM is supported by JSPS KAKENHI Grant Number 20K14515.
+RM also thanks the Ministry of Science and Technology (MOST) for support through grant MOST 108-2112-M-001-007-MY3, the Academia Sinica for Investigator Award AS-IA-109-M02.
 TS is supported by Grant-in-Aid for JSPS Fellows 20J01600 and JSPS KAKENHI Grant Number 20H05855.